turingschool/lesson_plans/ruby_02-web_applications_with_ruby/models_databases_relationships.markdown

 #### Practice with one-to-many associations

 1) Set up a one-to-many relationship between the Address and Student models.
+(You'll first need to create the Address model if you haven't already).

 2) In the `rails console`, create a new Student (`student = Student.new`), save that student (`student.save`), and create a new address for that student (`student.addresses.create`).